 - Offers a direct way to reach and earn from subscribers instead of relying on an algorithm.

-As a marketing tool, it can help you build an engaged audience and get paid directly by your subscribers.
+As a marketing tool, Substack can help build an engaged audience and get paid directly by your subscribers.
 As such, Substack is a good tool for independent writers, bloggers, and journalists to connect directly with audiences.
-Creators can also connect with fellow creators via the home feed, building a creator community.
+Conversely, it’s a way for subscribers to read content directly from the creators they care about, without algorithms or ads getting in the way.

-When you publish a blog on Substack, you can set it as a subscriber-only post or make it free for everyone to read.
-Subscriber-only blogs will automatically be sent to your subscribers as an email newsletter and published on your Substack profile.
+- Subscriber-only blogs will automatically be sent to your subscribers as an email newsletter and published on your Substack profile.
 You can also share their links on social media.
-Meanwhile, when non-subscribed readers read a free post, they’ll see a sign-up form at the end of your article.

 Non-subscribed readers can sign up for your Substack after reading a free article.
 (Source: Substack)

-It’s the best platform so far if you’re a writer or blogger of any kind, whether journalistic, literary, or creative, who wants a direct revenue stream from your readers.
-Conversely, for readers, it’s a direct way to support their favorite writers, creators, and influencers.
+Substack is one of the best blogging platforms if you’re a writer or blogger of any kind, whether journalistic, literary, or creative, who wants a direct revenue stream from your readers.
+Conversely, for readers, it’s a direct way to support your favorite writers, creators, and influencers.

 The good about Substack

-Substack gives your content a direct line to your readers without relying on an algorithm.
+Substack gives your content a direct line to readers without relying on an algorithm.
 It also gives you a direct revenue stream from readers.

 - Signing up for an account and publishing blogs is free, and once you have 50 subscribers, you can set your own monthly subscription fee.

 - All free blogs have a newsletter sign-up form at the end to encourage readers to subscribe.
-They’re also automatically shareable on social media and can even be repurposed as images or videos.
+They’re also automatically shareable on social media and can be repurposed as images or videos.

 One of my favorite things about Substack is that it easily makes free blogs shareable on social media.
 (Source: Subtack)

-The not-so-great about Substack:
+The not-so-great about Substack

 There’s a sense that it tries to combine the functions of a social media platform and a publishing platform, but not always successfully.